j-fife/RNAStructure/README.md

 You'll need to also specify the output file.
 You can call this whatever you want, as long as it has a .csv extension.
 If you type a file that already exists on the machine, it will be overwritten, otherwise the filename you typed will be created.

 To run the program type `perl ASOproj.PL <your-uploaded-file-name>.fasta <your-output-file>.csv`

+#### Step 3) Download the output

+Again if you're using an ssh client this will be different, but if you're using Sam's CGP account follow the steps below:

+1) Click the Gear icon in the top right -> Download File it will ask you for the fully qualified file path, in this location that path is `/home/sbarkal/ASOproj/<your-output-file>.csv`
+The download should proceed as it does when you download other files with your browser.

+#### Step 4) Shut down the instance

+If you're doing multiple .fasta files